duncanmcclean/simple-commerce/docs/gateways/paypal.md

 When you're going through the payment flow in your development environment, you will need to use something like Expose or Ngrok to proxy request to your local server.
 Otherwise, PayPal wouldn't be able to hit the webhook.
 You will also need to update the `APP_URL` in your `.env`.

-### Handling the redirect back to your site

-On the return back to your site from PayPal, you can have customers redirected to seperate URLs, depending on whether the payment was successful or failed/cancelled.

-The `redirect` parameter on the `sc:checkout:paypal` tag will handle the successful payment redirects.

-Where as `error_redirect` will handle any other payment states.